mridul037/mridul037/README.md

 **Quote of the hour:**

-Object-oriented design is the roman numerals of computing.
+It is easier to change the specification to fit the program than vice versa.

-~ Rob Pike
+~ Alan Perlis
 <pre>

 </pre>